vdaas/vald/docs/support/faq.md

 ### Is Vald Index Manager recommended using?

-We recommend to use it when you’d like to operate as a cluster.
+We recommend using it when you’d like to operate as a cluster.
 It helps you to manage indexing timing for each Vald Agent.

 ## Custom options